What is DicloStream?

 Follow all directions on your prescription label and read all medication guides.
 Use the lowest dose that is effective in treating your condition.

 Do not take by mouth.
 Topical medicine is for use only on the skin.
 Do not use on open wounds or irritated skin.
-Rinse with water if DicloStream gets in your eyes or mouth.
+Rinse with water if this medicine gets in your eyes or mouth.

 Read and carefully follow any Instructions for Use provided with your medicine.
 Ask your doctor or pharmacist if you do not understand these instructions.